 Trying to lose weight can feel absolutely overwhelming.
 With so much information out there and so many conflicting ideas about weight loss, it can be difficult to even know where to start.

-Whether you want to lose weight faster, or have been finding it difficult to maintain weight loss, here’s a guide how to lose weight and get toned the right way.
+Whether you want to lose weight or have been finding it difficult to maintain weight loss, here’s a guide how to lose weight and get toned the right way.

 - Specific – Do you want to lose weight, gain muscle, get fit?